Generation & Spatial Topology Screening

 • Multi-cluster optimization across full lease

-• Integration with dynamic load analysis (RAFT)
+• Integration with dynamic load analysis and wake effects for production assessment

 • Inclusion of cable constraints in optimization